For students all over the country, GCSE results day marks the culmination of years of study and weeks of revision.

 Can students appeal GCSE grades?

 As usual, students will be able to appeal their grades.
 Schools can use our guide to appeals to help decide whether to appeal and how to start the process.

 If students are going to school to collect their results, there are a few things that they might find helpful to have with them.
 These are:

 - Notepad/writing paper

 - College/sixth-form paperwork

-It would be wise to check with your school what they're social distance procedures are and if results collection is staggered.
+It would be wise to check with your school for specific procedures and if results collection will be staggered.

 If students encounter any problems on the day, their teachers will be available to help.